Visitor Photography Policy

 - Photography must not be disruptive to other visitors or block doors or walkways.

-- Photography passes will be issued during the Clyfford Still Museum’s regular public operating hours Tuesday through Sunday.
-No passes will be issued on Mondays.
+- Photography passes will be issued during the Clyfford Still Museum’s regular public operating hours Wednesday through Sunday.
 For photography or video shoots that must take place outside of the Museum’s regular public operating hours, additional requirements and fees apply.

-- All approved photographers with passes who utilize professional photographic equipment including tripods must be accompanied at all times by a member of the Museum’s staff and these shoots will be approved on a case-by-case basis.
+- All approved photographers with passes who utilize professional photographic equipment including tripods must be accompanied at all times by a member of the Museum’s staff and these shoots will be approved on a case-by-case basis and must be requested in advance.
+Changes of clothes are considered additional equipment.

 - Completed application and payment must be received by the Museum at least two weeks in advance of the intended date(s) of photography.